 All managers defined in Section 1 of this code are individually responsible for expenditure under their control.
-They are required to ensure that any expenditure is only for purposes the Council is legally empowered to incur.
+They are required to ensure that any expenditure is only used for purposes the Council is legally empowered to incur.
+All expenditure must be incurred in line with the Procurement Code of Practice.

-- 3.2 The Council's combined service planning and budget setting process ensures that budget proposals each year are co-ordinated under the Council's broad corporate strategy.
-The annual budget sets the framework within which the Council's expenditure must be contained for the ensuing year. - 3.3 Where there are reports to Executive or other specific committees which propose to vary the intention of service plans and the budgets previously approved, or there are other financial implications, managers must consult with the Head of Finance, or his staff, on the financial implications. - 3.4 Specifically, Heads of Service will not advise the Council, Executive or other specific committees on the methods of financing any proposed expenditure without consulting the Head of Finance or his staff.
-Such consultation must give at least three clear working days for Finance staff to respond to requests for advice. - 3.5 By following the above process, it is assumed that adequate opportunity will have been given to the Head of Finance and other Finance staff to assess sufficiently the financial implications of any proposal in any report to councillors.
-However, should points be raised during debate that are material to the decision making process that cannot be dealt with at the meeting, no decision should be made until the Head of Finance has had the opportunity to consider the issue and prepare advice for a future meeting.
+- 3.2 The Council's combined service planning and budget setting process ensures that budget proposals each year are co-ordinated under the Council's broad corporate strategy and Fit for the Future Programme.
+The annual budget sets the framework within which the Council's expenditure must be contained for the ensuing year. - 3.3 Where there are reports to Executive or other specific committees which propose to vary the intention of service plans and the budgets previously approved, or there are other financial implications, managers must consult with the Head of Finance, or his staff, on the financial implications. - 3.4 Specifically, Heads of Service will not advise the Council, Executive or other specific committees on the methods of financing any proposed expenditure without consulting the Head of Finance or his staff, and securing approval from the Head of Finance.
+Such consultation must give at least three clear working days for Finance staff to respond to requests for advice and subsequent approval.
+More complicated matters may require a longer period to consider the proposals and provide feedback. - 3.5 By following the above process, it is intended that adequate opportunity will have been given to the Head of Finance and other Finance staff to assess sufficiently the financial implications of any proposal in any report to councillors.
+However, should points be raised during debate that are material to the decision making process, that cannot be dealt with at the meeting, no decision will be made until the Head of Finance has had the opportunity to consider the issue and prepare advice for a future meeting.

-3.6 Budget Monitoring
+3.6 Budget and Expenditure/Income Monitoring

-All Heads of Service and Budget Managers will be responsible for keeping strict supervision over the expenditure of all the services under their control and advising the Executive of any proposed expenditure not included in the estimates, which, if incurred, would exceed the approved total estimates of the Council or the relevant service.
-Any significant variances should be notified to the Head of Finance as soon as possible.
+All Heads of Service and Budget Managers will be responsible for keeping strict supervision over the expenditure on all the services under their control and advising the Executive of any proposed expenditure not included in the Budgets, which, if incurred, would exceed the approved total estimates of the Council or the relevant service.
+Any significant variances must be notified to the Head of Finance immediately.